-- Conciliation is a form of alternative dispute resolution (ADR), meaning it's an alternative to court proceedings and is less formal, cost effective and quicker than the courts. - Conciliation and mediation are often thought to be the same thing but they are different. - Mediation is a process of resolving issues between parties where a third party is selected by the parties to assist the parties with the process of resolving a dispute. - Conciliation is a method where an expert is appointed to assist parties in the settlement of a dispute by managing the process and actively suggesting to the parties ways the dispute might be resolved.
-The Commissioner appoints conciliators at HCSCC.
+- Conciliation is a form of alternative dispute resolution (ADR), meaning it's an alternative to court proceedings and is less formal, cost effective and quicker than the courts. - · Conciliation and mediation are often thought to be the same thing but they are different. - Mediation is a process of resolving issues between parties where a third party is selected by the parties to assist the parties with the process of resolving a dispute.
+Mediators guide the parties to a resolution. - Conciliation is a method where an expert is appointed to assist parties in the settlement of a dispute by managing the process and actively suggesting ways the dispute might be resolved.
+The Commissioner appoints conciliators at the HCSCC.